Apple VR Headset

 Apple's rumored approach would be much more advanced than early AR beta products like Google Glass.
 Google's head-worn device showed flat UI elements seen only in the corner of one lens.
 Its interface was much closer to that of a smartwatch than to VR.

-Form factor further compounds the complexity of AR glasses.
-In shutting you off from your environment, a VR headset can be a relatively bulky visor – more like scuba goggles than eyeglasses.
+The form factor further compounds the complexity of AR glasses.
+A VR headset can be a relatively bulky visor – more like scuba goggles than eyeglasses.
 The ideal AR headset would be something you can wear all day, appearing more like a pair of prescription glasses.
 "Apple Glass" would require much greater degrees of miniaturization and efficiency.

 "Apple VR" Features